angeldollface/uling/README.markdown

 cargo install --git https://github.com/angeldollface/uling xmlify crawly tately
 ```

+## NOTE FOR BEGINNERS :crab:

+If you have never worked with command line tools before, I found this article that explains everything.
+All tools in this suite are command line tools.
+Link to the article: [READ](https://www.freecodecamp.org/news/how-to-use-the-cli-beginner-guide/)

 ## SAMPLE WORKFLOW :test_tube:

 Assuming your transcribed speech file looks something like this and has the name `speech.txt`: